theCoderCat/v/readme.md

 I also assumed that we only need to validate string written in alphanumeric writting system.

+The solution is quite simple:
+- take a string
+- keep only alphanumeric characters, strip all others
+- make all the characters lower case (upper case also okay)
+- loop and compare first and last characters, then second and second last, and so on until we reach the middle of the string...
+- return as soon as the compare operator yield `false`

 Let's say the given string have n characters.

 - Time complexity: O(n/2)